inkFusionLabs/area22-website/MAINTENANCE_SYSTEM_README.md

 # Area22 Maintenance System - Vercel Integration

-This maintenance system allows you to easily toggle your Area22 website between normal operation and maintenance mode using Vercel environment variables.
+This maintenance system allows you to easily toggle your Area22 website between normal operation and maintenance mode using file-based status checks.

 ## 🚀 Quick Start